opoupeney/dfd/source/devguide/ref-dfx-studio-explorer.rst

 Platform
 --------

-**Platform** allows for global parameter settings across applications for Developers and Cloud settings.
+**Platform** give access to the global platform parameter settings across applications including Developers and Cloud settings.

 Under the Platform menu there are two options: